ibersanoMS/api-management-benchmarking-sample/docs/walk-through.md

 ## Model Approach

-[Benchmarking](https://en.wikipedia.org/wiki/Benchmark_(computing)) is something that you Before we get into a specific example, let's look at the conceptual steps involved.
+Before we get into a specific example, let's look at the conceptual steps involved.

 Broadly, there are two stages: